 Prompted by a 2017 report from FireEye, the SEC launched an investigation into several instances of hacking that targeted executives at publicly traded firms.
 The investigation lead to the discovery of a hacking crew called FIN4, a “Wall Street-literate” group that combines hacking expertise with business deals to hack into company emails, mine them for data and hijack email threads in order to seize credentials of investors and shareholders.
 FIN4 is considered responsible for targeting over 100 organizations.

 Email, FTP and other unsecured cloud storage are no longer secure avenues for data sharing.
-A VDR is the best method of ensuring your information is kept secure and out of reach from pervasive hackers.
+A VDR solution is the best method of ensuring your information is kept secure and out of reach from pervasive hackers because they are built with multiple security layers like web application firewalls and intrusion detection systems to ensure corporate information is not leaked.

 Minimize Human Error